ADVRHumanoids/tutorial_iros2018/README.md

 In each of the folder of the tutorial you will find a Jupiter notebook (.ipynb) with the instructions and insights related to the specific section.

+Here it is how to install Jupyter Notebook on your pc: http://jupyter.org/install

 Here it is the lists of the sections and where you will an answer to a set of possible questions:

 - How do I control my robot using XBotControl -> **robots** folder and **configs** folder